fh295/fh295.github.io/index.md

 <br/>

-## Situated language learning
+## Why situated language learning?

 Children learn to understand language while learning to [perceive, interact-with, explain and make predictions about the world around them](http://psycnet.apa.org/record/1973-30971-000).
 Our linguistic knowledge depends critically on [sensory-motor and perceptual processes](https://www.tandfonline.com/doi/abs/10.1080/17470210701623605), which in turn are influenced and shaped by our language.
-My work simulates this process of acquiring language jointly with perceptual and motor processes as a path to realistic language understanding in fully embodied systems.

 Our team at DeepMind has pioneered research into [agents that learn the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences](https://arxiv.org/abs/1910.00571) in [3D worlds](https://github.com/deepmind/lab).
 These agents naturally compose known words to successfully interpret never-seen-before phrases, a trait that matches the productivity of human language understanding.

-## Perception, abstraction and analogy
+## Understanding through perception, abstraction and analogy

 <img align="left" src="matrices-opt.gif" width="200" hspace="20">